couchbaselabs/docs-ng/content/couchbase-manual-1.8/getting-started.markdown

 ![](images/win-install-1.png)

-Click **Unhandled:** `[:unknown-tag :guibutton]` to start the installation.
+Click `Next` to start the installation.
 You will be prompted with the `Installation Location` screen.
 You can change the location where the Couchbase Server application is located.
 Note that this does not configure the location of where the persistent data will be stored, only the location of the application itself.
-To select the install location, click the **Unhandled:** `[:unknown-tag :guibutton]` button to select the folder.
-Click **Unhandled:** `[:unknown-tag :guibutton]` to continue the installation.
+To select the install location, click the `Browse` button to select the folder.
+Click `Next` to continue the installation.

 ![](images/win-install-2.png)

 Configuration has now been completed.
 You will be prompted to confirm that you want to continue installation.
-Click **Unhandled:** `[:unknown-tag :guibutton]` to confirm the installation and start the installation process.
+Click `Next` to confirm the installation and start the installation process.

 ![](images/win-install-3.png)